Patterson Enters Agreement to - GuruFocus.com

-Patterson Companies, Inc. (Nasdaq: PDCO), today announced that it has, through a subsidiary, signed an agreement to acquire substantially all of the assets of Relief Services for Veterinary Practitioners and Animal Care Technologies (RSVP and ACT), a Texas-based company that provides innovative solutions to veterinary practices through data extraction and conversion, staffing and video-based training services.
-Upon closing, the acquisition expects to expand Patterson Veterinary’s value-add platform by adding these solutions to their suite of offerings.
+Patterson Companies, Inc. (Nasdaq: PDCO), today announced that it has, through a subsidiary, signed an agreement to acquire substantially all of the assets of Dairy Tech, Inc., a Colorado-based company that provides pasteurizing equipment and single-use bags that allow dairy producers to produce, store and feed colostrum for newborn calves, as well as product offerings for beef cattle producers.
+Upon closing, the acquisition will expand Patterson Animal Health’s value-add platform by adding these products and solutions to their suite of offerings.

-RSVP and ACT is a privately held company founded in 1992.
-The acquired business will be integrated into Patterson Veterinary’s existing operations with integration of RSVP and ACT employees into the Patterson Veterinary team.
+Dairy Tech is a privately held company founded in 1999.
+The acquired business will maintain its domestic and international commercial presence, enhanced by Patterson’s extensive sales force and customer relationships, with integration of Dairy Tech employees into the Patterson Animal Health team.

-According to Kevin Pohlman, president of Patterson Animal Health, “RSVP and ACT have a specific set of offerings that are very attractive to Patterson Veterinary.
-These capabilities, coupled with its strong reputation among veterinarians, aligns with our vision of being an indispensable partner for our customers.
-In addition to building upon Patterson Veterinary’s strong suite of offerings, this acquisition illustrates Patterson’s focus on making strategic investments to drive profitable growth and create shareholder value.”
+According to Kevin Pohlman, president of Patterson Animal Health, “Dairy Tech’s colostrum management offerings, strong brand reputation and international presence and capabilities are very attractive to Patterson Animal Health.
+These attributes align well with our vision of being an indispensable partner for our customers.
+This acquisition also illustrates Patterson’s focus on making strategic investments to drive profitable growth and create shareholder value.”

-RSVP and ACT President Dr. David Grant stated, “We are excited about joining the Patterson Veterinary team and broadening the resources available to our respective customers.
-We have long admired Patterson Vet as a leading value-add provider to the companion animal market.”
+Dairy Tech founder and CEO, Dr. Rick Dumm, stated, “We are excited about joining the Patterson Animal Health team and continuing to build on Dairy Tech’s success as part of Patterson.
+We have long admired Patterson Animal Health as a leading value-add provider to the production animal market.”

 Terms of the transaction are not being disclosed.
 Patterson expects to close the transaction during its third fiscal quarter of FY2023.